-As described above, an owlifier table defines an OWL-DL [Smith et al., 2004] ontology through a set of blocks representing one or more ontology definitions.
-Each nonempty row in an owlifier table corresponds to a block.
+As described above, an owlifier table defines an OWL-DL [21] ontology through a set of blocks representing one or more ontology definitions.
+Each non-empty row in an owlifier table corresponds to a block.
 The type of the block is given in the first column of the row.
 We assume that if any properties or classes used in a block are not imported from another ontology, then they are to be added to the ontology being specified by the owlifier table (i.e., the "current" ontology).
-In general, we name blocks according to the terms used in Bowers et al., 2008, Madin et al., 2007] as opposed to the names used for corresponding constructs in OWL-DL.
-This choice of block names helps to simplify terminology (e.g., we use "relationship" below instead of "object property"), allows owlifier to easily generate ontologies that extend the observational model of [Bowers et al., 2008, Madin et al., 2007], and avoids confusion with established terms commonly used within ecology (e.g., "class").
+In general, we name blocks according to the terms used in [5, 14] as opposed to the names used for corresponding constructs in OWL-DL.
+This choice of block names helps to simplify terminology (e.g., we use "relation" below instead of "object property"), allows owlifier to easily generate ontologies that extend the observational model of [5, 14], and avoids confusion with established terms commonly used within ecology (e.g., "class").

 Import Blocks.
 Import blocks assign namespace labels to external ontologies.
 Each external ontology is imported into the current ontology.
 We refer to the ontologies of import blocks as imported ontologies.
 Using import blocks, classes and properties of imported ontologies can be used within other blocks of an owlifier table.
-Rows containing import blocks take the form import $\mid n \mid u \mid$ where n is a namespace label and u is an OWL ontology URI.
+Rows containing import blocks take the form import $\mid n \mid u$ where n is a namespace label and u is an OWL ontology URI.
 Classes and properties from imported ontologies are referenced by prefixing the namespace label n to the corresponding class or property name in the normal way.
-As an example, the following block imports the SWEET "Earth Realm" ontology [Raskin and Pan, 2005].
+As an example, the following block imports the SWEET "Earth Realm" ontology [18]